 In order to start the divorce process while representing yourself, you’ll need to complete some forms.
-You can obtain some of the forms online, from the Iowa Judicial Branch's self-represented divorce forms index.
+You can obtain some of the forms online, from the Iowa Judicial Branch's Self-Help website.
 These are official forms, but you should double-check with your local court to make sure the judges there will accept them.

 Be thorough and complete in responding to the questions.
 Fill out the forms on a computer if you can.
 If not, write or print neatly and legibly.

 Iowa has two basic sets of online divorce forms for self-represented people to use.
 There are different forms couples should use when they don't have any minor children (meaning, underage children who are financially dependent on you).